 Every Bite Counts

-Who is Every Bite Counts?
+What is Every Bite Counts?

-EBC is focused on reducing food waste on UNO's campus and raising awareness about food insecurities in the
+Every Bite Counts (EBC) is focused on reducing food waste on UNO's campus and raising awareness about food insecurities in the

 In October 2017, EBC joined The Campus Kitchens Project, the leading national nonprofit empowering students to fight hunger and food waste.
 Through this affiliation, the student organization gains access to grant opportunities and best practices being implemented by universities across the nation in regards to food waste and food insecurities.